Dr David Thornalley

 Holocene changes in the strength of the Nordic Seas Overflows

 The overflow of cold, dense water from the Nordic Seas into the North Atlantic plays a critical role in the global thermohaline circulation, and the compensating inflow of Atlantic surface waters helps warm NW Europe.
 Using grain size data from cores taken south of Iceland, I am investigating the strength of the eastern Nordic Seas overflow throughout the Holocene (~0-11,000 years ago), examining likely controls and effects.
-With collaborators from WHOI, I will be collecting new cores on a cruise in May 2014.
-These cores will be used to examine changes in the overflows over the past 2000 years, focussing on whether or not there have been any changes between the Little Ice Age and the present day.
+With collaborators from WHOI, we collected new cores on a cruise in May 2014.
+These cores are being used to examine changes in the overflows over the past 2000 years, focussing on whether or not there have been any changes between the Little Ice Age and the present day.

 Deglacial changes in the circulation of the Northeast Atlantic and Arctic Mediterranean